sddoc-in/react-boilerplates/Readme.md

  -> Now use the following commands.
  > git init

- > git clone --branch react-webpack-tailwind-daisyui https://github.com/sddoc-in/web_templates.git
+ > git clone --branch react-webpack-tailwind https://github.com/sddoc-in/web_templates.git

  -> Then open Command prompt, Terminal or Windows Powershell in your computer in the working directory and type
  > pnpm install